 - Citrus fruits- lemon, sweet lime, oranges, amla, etc are must in the daily diet

 - Avoid refined flour, packaged and processed food, instant food, ready to eat, ready to cook food as far as possible

 - Freshly prepared food, homemade foods are the best choice

 - If the patient eats an egg, add one as a scrambled egg on top

 It’s a hard time, not only for the patient but also for the entire family.
 Stay strong and find a way to continue feeding – be it liquid/ semi-solid or in solid form.
-Add 3-5 groups of food to make an easy to eat energy & nutrient-dense one-bowl meal.
+Add 3-5 groups of food to make an easy-to-eat energy & nutrient-dense one-bowl meal.
 There is no alternative to good nutrition to manage side effects.
-Try the ideas of Indian foods for the cancer patient during chemotherapy to make a difference.
+Try the ideas of Indian foods for cancer patients during chemotherapy to make a difference.
 All the best.